gpenverne/api-recipe/README.md

 Just click on the picture to make a toggle execution.
 Your http server should target the web/ subfolder.

+### tags
+Each recipe can have one or more tags.
+These tags will be shown in the slide menu (android app).

 ## Actions
 An action is a string following this syntax: provider_name:provider_method:optional_argument .